Osteopathic Medical Schools (DO)

 Osteopathic physicians are licensed to practice the full scope of medicine in all 50 states.
 They practice in all types of environments, including the military, and in all types of specialties, from family medicine to obstetrics to surgery.
 However, the primary focus of osteopathic medicine is primary care.

-For students interested in learning more about osteopathic medicine, the American Association of Colleges of Osteopathic Medicine (AACOM) serves as a valuable resource.
+If you are interested in learning more about osteopathic medicine, the American Association of Colleges of Osteopathic Medicine (AACOM) serves as a valuable resource.

 There is only 1 osteopathic medical school in Georgia: